Course Approval Committee

 The Course Approval Process and the Instructional Assessment Committee (IAC)

-Please make sure that your Program Learning Outcomes have been approved by the IAC.
-If they haven't, please contact Emily Castillo or Melana Yanos, Co-Chairs of Instructional Assessment Committee (IAC), for guidance.
+If you teach in a workforce or certificate program, please have your Program Learning Outcomes approved by the IAC.
+Please contact Emily Castillo or Elaine ong, Co-Chairs of Instructional Assessment Committee (IAC), for guidance.
 List of Approved Program Learning Outcomes.
 If the course you are adopting, establishing or revising fulfills requirements for the A.A. or A.S.
 Degree, please use the A.A./A.S.
 Learning Outcomes for your program learning outcomes.
-The IAC can also help with course learning outcomes
+The IAC can also help with course learning outcomes.